 Allowing ‘catch-up’ concessional contributions

-Individuals whose superannuation balance at the end of the previous financial year is less than $500,000 will be able to carry forward unused concessional cap amounts from the previous five years.
+From 1 July 2018, individuals whose superannuation balance at the end of the previous financial year is less than $500,000 will be able to carry forward unused concessional cap amounts from the previous five years.
 This applies to working out an individual’s concessional contributions cap from the 2019-20 financial year onwards.

 More tax offsets for spouse contributions

 This increases the amount of income an individual’s spouse can earn before the individual stops being eligible to a tax offset for contributions made on behalf of their spouse.
-This will apply from the 2017-18 income year.

 Changes to earnings tax exemptions